Can Varicose Veins Be Cured?

 All in all, removing a problem vein lets healthy veins take over.
 As a result, your circulation through that area will improve.
 Hence, you’ll see the vein size reduce, and also notice an improvement in symptoms.

 So, if you’re looking for non-surgical options to treat the symptoms of varicose veins, Bauerfeind has a variety of options.
 Or, if you’re looking to treat your varicose veins, don’t hesitate to contact our team!
-You can book your consultation by calling us on 13 VEINS (that’s 12 83467) or book online.
+You can book your consultation by calling us on 0420102637 (that’s 12 83467) or book online.

 When to see a vein doctor